rodrisan/prestashop-flow/README.md

 Available commands:
 ```
-activate_theme     Activates wordpress theme given in settings
+activate_theme     Activates prestashop theme given in settings
-bootstrap          Sets up wordpress installation for the first time
+bootstrap          Sets up prestashop installation for the first time
 deploy             Syncs files to enviroment
 envverify          Verifies the environment is created correctly
 export_data        Exports current database to database/data.sql
 import_data        Imports database from database/data.sql
 install_plugins    Installs plugins and activates them according to settings
-reset_all          Deletes all wordpress installment and runs bootstrap
+reset_all          Deletes all prestashop installment and runs bootstrap
 resetdb            Drops database and creates it again (without data or structure)
 vagrant            Local development environment (Vagrant virtual machine).
-wordpress_install  Downloads wordpress version written in settings and creates database
+prestashop_install  Downloads prestashop version written in settings and creates database
 ```

 You can list the available enviroments and task by running ``fab --list``